Kamphaeng Saen district

 Kamphaeng Saen (กำแพงแสน, /th/) is the northwesternmost district (amphoe) of Nakhon Pathom province, central Thailand.

 History

 Kamphaeng Saen was a moated centre of Dvaravati culture, dating from 410-870 CE, with the foundation of a Buddhist stupa identified.
+A stone wheel of the law has been excavated in the district.
+A square socle from Kamphaeng Saen, now in the Nakhon Pathom National Museum, carries a Pali verse on the knowledge of the four realities, in a script of the Dvaravati period.

 Geography

 Neighbouring districts are (from the north clockwise): Song Phi Nong of Suphanburi province; Bang Len, Don Tum, and Mueang Nakhon Pathom of Nakhon Pathom Province; Ban Pong of Ratchaburi province; and Tha Maka of Kanchanaburi province.

 Kasetsart University's Kamphaeng Saen campus is in this district.

 Administration

 The district is divided into 15 subdistricts (tambons), which are further subdivided into 202 villages (mubans).
 Kamphaeng Saen is also a township (thesaban tambon), which covers parts of tambons Kamphaeng Saen and Thung Kraphang Hom.